Extra Curricular Activities

 OPPORTUNITIES FOR ALL

-At Langney Primary School, we are committed to the provision and investment of wide ranging extra-curricular opportunities for our pupils, of all ages.
+At Langney Primary Academy, we are committed to the provision and investment of wide ranging extra-curricular opportunities for our pupils, of all ages.

 We strongly believe that extra-curricular clubs provide the opportunity for children to explore and discover hidden talents; as well as enrich those talents that have already been identified.
 We offer a range of clubs, academic and non-academic, which gives the chance for all children to shine outside of the classroom.